SpartnerNL/laravel-excel-docs/nova/1.0/exports/customizations.md

 ### Chaining jobs

-Just like in Laravel-Excel it's possible to chain extra jobs to the export queue when using the `QueuedExport`.
+Just like in Laravel Excel it's possible to chain extra jobs to the export queue when using the `QueuedExport`.
 You could e.g. notify the user about the export completion.

 ```php